ryantmer/ryantmer.github.io/projects.md

 ### 2002 GMC Yukon XL ###

 This Truckosaurus is not fuel efficient, rarely practical, and has crash safety ratings that certainly leave something to be desired.
-That said, its large size does make it ideal for moving lots of people or stuff, and has already done a half dozen moves for people in the few months that I've had it.
+That said, its large size does make it ideal for moving lots of people or stuff, and has already done a half dozen moves for people in the short time that I've had it.
 Hoping to build a device that reads the OBD-II bus from this vehicle to give more information, such as fuel consumption (which is terrible) and acceleration (which is slow).

 ## Artistic ##